 Incontinence can, in most cases, be prevented by learning and practising particular healthy habits.

-To prevent any form of incontinence, it's important to encourage the child to be physically active, learn and practice good toilet habits, drink plenty of fluids, and overall endeavour to make and maintain a healthy lifestyle.
+To prevent any form of incontinence, it's important to encourage the child to be physically active, learn and practise good toilet habits, drink plenty of fluids, and overall endeavour to live a healthy lifestyle.

 When to Refer